GreptimeTeam/docs/docs/v0.5/en/user-guide/client-libraries/java.md

 {template row-object%

-The Java ingester SDK uses `Table` to represent multi rows on a table.
-We can add the row data item into the `Table` object and then written to GreptimeDB.
+The Java ingester SDK uses `Table` to denote multiple rows in a table.
+We can add row data items into the `Table` object, which are then written into GreptimeDB.

-Alternatively, there is another way which allows us to write with simple POJO objects.
-Of course, this requires the use of Greptime's annotations, but these annotations are easy to understand, so don't worry about that.
+On the other hand, there's an alternative approach that allows us to use basic POJO objects for writing.
+Naturally, this requires Greptime's own annotations.
+However, these annotations are straightforward to use, so you needn't be concerned.

-Next, we will demonstrate both way:
+Following, we will present both methods:

 }